 Being great at understanding people will do your Service Writer no good if they don’t understand the technology they’re servicing.
 Whether they are interacting with your techs, ordering parts, or looking at complex tech documents, they need to know how your products work if they want to truly be helpful.
-Otherwise, how are they supposed to ensure that your techs know what to do?
+Otherwise, how can they ensure that your techs know what to do?

 Service Writers have to do a lot of writing and math, so if they’re not good at forming legible sentences or making correct calculations, they can cause blunders and slow down your dealership’s services.
 After all, a Service Writer is not just responsible for talking to customers and service technicians, but also for ordering parts, sending out invoices, and taking inventory.
 As you probably already know, making mistakes in those areas can be costly.

 There are a lot of different variables involved in servicing equipment – from meeting customer expectations to ordering the right parts – which means that there are plenty of opportunities for things to go wrong.
 Parts may arrive late, techs may run behind schedule, or your customers may simply change their minds.

 When something inevitably doesn’t go according to plan, your Service Writer must be able to quickly resolve the problem.
 They have to be able to analyze it and then come up with a solution that makes the customer happy and doesn’t strain your bottom line.